maodaaa/portfolio-website/README.md

 - **IDE**: Coded in Visual Studio Code.
 - **Deployment**: Hosted and deployed with Vercel.

-## Design Credits 🎨

-The design of this site is based on the 5th iteration of Brittany Chiang's portfolio.
-I have recreated the design for my training and personal use while ensuring to give full credit to Brittany for their original and inspiring work.

-### Disclaimer ⚠️
+### Disclaimer

-This site is not intended as a direct clone of Brittany Chiang's website but rather as a personal interpretation and implementation of their design.
-The coding and development were done by me, independently, by eyeballing their design.
+This website is not intended as a direct clone of Brittany Chiang's website but rather as a personal interpretation and implementation of her design.
+The coding and development were done independently by [0xAlexander](https://github.com/0xAlexander), by eyeballing her design.

-### Acknowledgement 👏
+### Acknowledgement

-> Based on Brittany Chiang's website (they're awesome).
-Coded in Visual Studio Code.
-Built with Next.js, Tailwind CSS, and Shadcn/ui, deployed with Vercel.
+- Based on Brittany Chiang's website (they're awesome).
+- Coded in Visual Studio Code.
+- Built with Next.js, Tailwind CSS, and Shadcn/ui, deployed with Vercel.

-## 🚨 Forking this repo (please read, it's important!) 🚨
+🚨 **Forking this repo (please read, it's important!)** 🚨

-I encourage others to learn from and be inspired by the design of this website.
-However, if you choose to use elements of my code and Brittany's design, **give proper credit to both me and Brittany Chiang** by linking back to both our works.
+If you choose to use elements of this code and Brittany Chiang's design, make sure to give proper credit to both [brittanychiang.com](https://brittanychiang.com/) and [meikopoulos.com](https://meikopoulos.com/) by linking back to their works.

 Remember, it's essential to respect other people's work!
 Thanks.

-### TL;DR 📝
-- The design of this website is inspired by and credited to Brittany Chiang.
-- The site was independently coded and developed by me by re-creating Brittany's original design.
-- **You can fork this repo but make sure you attribute by linking back to [brittanychiang.com](https://brittanychiang.com) and [meikopoulos.com](https://meikopoulos.com).**

 ## Getting Started 🚀